cloudbase/wnbd/README.md

 ```Powershell
 .\wnbd-client.exe uninstall-driver
 ```
-The `uninstall-driver` will soft disconnect any existing mappings, remove any registered device drivers and remove any prior installation of the driver.
+The `uninstall-driver` command will hard disconnect any existing disk mappings and WNBD storage adapters and then remove any previous installations of the driver.

 After installing the driver, you may want to copy ``wnbd-client.exe`` and ``libwnbd.dll`` to a directory that's part of the ``PATH`` environment variable.